-Gloria Chang is a Canadian writer, editor, and broadcaster based in Vancouver, Canada.
+Gloria J. Chang is a Canadian writer, editor, and communications consultant based in Vancouver, Canada.

 As a news and features reporter, she has written, produced, hosted and directed for Canada’s most prominent broadcasters and widest distributed publishers.
-Her stories have been broadcast on CTV News, CBC French Television, Discovery Channel Canada, and Canada’s national public broadcaster: CBC French Television (Radio-Canada) and CBC Radio, including its premier documentary show IDEAS, Tapestry, and a variety of other programs.
-They have appeared in Reader’s Digest, Vancouver Magazine, GEIST magazine, Vancouver Sun Travel, Westjet Magazine, The Georgia Straight, and finedininglovers.com.
-She was a columnist for cbc.ca Analysis & Viewpoint and The Richmond Review.
+Her stories have been broadcast on CTV News, Discovery Channel Canada, and Canada’s national public broadcaster: CBC French Television (Radio-Canada) and CBC Radio, including its premier documentary show IDEAS, Tapestry, and a variety of other programs.
+They have appeared in Reader’s Digest International, Vancouver Magazine, GEIST magazine (Canada’s literary magazine), Vancouver Sun Travel, Westjet Magazine, The Globe and Mail, The Georgia Straight, and finedininglovers.com.
+She was a regular columnist for cbc.ca Analysis & Viewpoint and The Richmond Review.

 Gloria was part of the team that launched exn.ca, Discovery Channel Canada Online (now discovery.ca), one of the world’s first editorial websites, and Transcontinental Media’s online presence of its women’s magazines: Elle Canada, Canadian Living, Homemaker’s, and Style at Home.

 She has taught creative writing and journalism at Langara College Continuing Studies Creative & Applied Arts, and is a recipient of the Jack Webster Foundation Research Fellowship.
 In the fall of 2018, she taught East Asian literature in translation (English) at Yonsei University in South Korea.
 She was also part of the Photo Team (Media Relations) for the Organizing Committees of the 2018 PyeongChang Winter Olympic and Paralympic Games.

 Narrative non-fiction, radio documentaries, and multimedia storytelling are her fortes.
-Her two areas of specialized knowledge: science & technology, and wine.
+Her areas of specialized knowledge include science communication, wine, and South Korea.